DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-05-25-improving-the-content-above-school-placements-and-in-the-provider-search.md

 If a candidate searches for a school placement in the ‘By school, university or other provider’ field, they may not return any results.
 This is because school placements are not included in the search – the search includes providers only.

-To avoid any confusion, we removed the word ‘school’ from the radio option label.
+To avoid any confusion, we changed the radio option label to:

+> Search by university or other provider

 We also removed the hint text and updated the text input label to avoid repetition.

 ![Provider search](provider-search.png)